Jcouto97/MindStore-React/README.md

 **A SHORT VIDEO DEMONSTRATION:**
   <br/><br/>
-Note: some colors aren't fully visible in the recorded video.
-They are best seen when deploying the project or in the prints below :)
+Note: some colors aren't fully visible in the recorded videos.
+They are best seen when deploying the project or in the prints directory above :)

+Part 1:

+Part 2:

+Part 3:

+Part 4:

+Part 5: